primitivefinance/solstat/README.md

 # Primitive Releases SolStat

 SolStat is a Math library written in solidity for statistical function approximations.
 The library is composed of three core contracts; Bisection.sol, Gaussian.sol, and Invariant.sol.
 We will go over each of these contracts and their testing suites.
-We at Primitive use these contracts to support development with RMM-01s unique trading function, which utilizes the cumulative distribution function(CDF) of the normal distribution denoted by the greek capital letter Phi($\Phi$) in the literature [1,2].
+We at Primitive use these contracts to support development with RMM-01s unique trading function, which utilizes the cumulative distribution function (CDF) of the normal distribution denoted by the greek capital letter Phi($\Phi$) in the literature [1,2].
 You may recognize the normal or Gaussian distribution as the bell curve.
 This distribution is significant in modeling real-valued random numbers of unknown distributions.
 Within the RMM-01 trading function and options pricing, the CDF is used to model random price movement of a Markov process.
 Since price paths are commonly modeled with markovian proccesses, we believe that the greater community will find value in this library.

 ## Irrational Functions

 The primary reason for utilizing these approximation algorithms is that computers have trouble expressing irrational functions.
 This is because irrational numbers have an infinite number of decimals.
 Some examples of irrational numbers are $\pi$ and $\sqrt(2)$.
 This only becomes a challenge when we try to compute these numbers.
 This is because computers don't have an infinite amount of memory.
 Thus mathematicians and computer scientists have developed a variety of approximation algorithms to achieve varying degrees of speed and accuracy when approximating these irrational functions.
 These algorithms are commonly iterative and achieve greater accuracy with more iterations.

-## Computational Limitations
+## Computational Constraints

 In classical computing, our computational resources have become [abundant](https://en.wikipedia.org/wiki/Moore%27s_law), allowing us the liberty to iterate these algorithms to achieve our desired accuracy.
 However, the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) has a necessary monetary cost of computation.
-This computational environment has monetarily motivated developers to find efficient algorithms and tricks to reduce their applications' computational overhead (and thus the cost of computation).
+This computational environment has monetarily motivated developers to find efficient algorithms and hacks to reduce their applications' computational overhead (and thus the cost of computation).

 ## `Bisection.sol`